tibaes/takenoko/README.md

-# TensorFrame
+# Takenoko

-A Pandas like for DataFrame manipulations in Swift using TensorFlow as much as possible.
+A Pandas like DataFrame in Swift using TensorFlow as much as possible.
+A lot of ideas were borrowed from Matrix.swift